Bsal13/Offensive-Security-Proving-Grounds-Boxes/MedJed (Intermediate) Windows Box.md

 # Resolution summary
-- Navigated to port 33033 in web browser and found a site containing t
+- Navigated to port 33033 in web browser and found a site containing a list of team members pictures, names, email addresses and captions
+- Found a login page and clicked link "forgot password"
+- Attempted to input the found emails and information from the team members and found jerren.devops successful
+- Logged in with jarren.devops and created a new password
+-
 - Text

 ## Improved skills